Back to Environmental

 Nearly all food is purchased in some type of retail setting and, in Australia, this includes two-thirds of food purchased from supermarkets.2 Food retailers play a critical role in shaping purchasing decisions including through the ‘four Ps of marketing’ – namely price, promotion, place and product.3 There is growing interest in harnessing the potential and power of food retailers to create environments that encourage healthy food purchases and discourage excess purchases of unhealthy food and drinks.2

-A 2018 study found Australia’s four largest supermarket operators (Woolworths, Coles, Aldi, IGA) had demonstrated some commitment to improving population nutrition and preventing obesity but could be taking much stronger action.5 The study assessed the policies and commitments of the four supermarket chains in six key domains: corporate strategy; product formulation; nutrition labelling; promotion practices; product accessibility; and relationships with external groups related to health and nutrition.
+A 2018 study found Australia’s four largest supermarket operators (Woolworths, Coles, Aldi, IGA) had demonstrated some commitment to improving population nutrition and preventing obesity but could be taking much stronger action.7 The study assessed the policies and commitments of the four supermarket chains in six key domains: corporate strategy; product formulation; nutrition labelling; promotion practices; product accessibility; and relationships with external groups related to health and nutrition.
 Priority recommendations for the sector included reformulating own-brand products to reduce sugar, salt and saturated fat; introducing healthy checkouts without confectionery and sugary drinks on display; and committing to fewer price discounts on unhealthy foods.

 Intervention stores featured shelf tags for foods with a Health Star Rating of 4.5 or 5 stars, with healthy eating messages also promoted through stickers on floors and signs in trolleys and baskets.
 Other elements of the intervention included increasing healthy products in end-of-aisle displays, staff training, and local promotion including through letterbox drops and social media.
+Sales in intervention stores are being compared to those at control sites as part of a randomised controlled trial.
+Process evaluation indicates that over 30% of consumers recall the Eat Well @ IGA brand and 97% agreed it should be continued.11

 IGA trolley